 Typical scenarios include fraudsters impersonating an employee in emails sent to payroll seeking a change in direct deposit details before the next pay period, or posing as a senior executive requesting W2 information on employees.
 Increasingly, they involve cybercriminals masquerading as a trusted outside vendor.

-In this post, we’re going to cover how email spoofing works, its effects, protecting against these attacks and more.
+In this blog post, we’re going to cover how email spoofing works, its effects, protecting against these types of attacks, and more.

 In order to spoof an email, all a fraudster needs to do is set up or compromise an SMTP server.
 From there, they can manipulate the ‘From’, ‘Reply-To’, and ‘Return-Path’ email addresses to make their phishing emails appear to be legitimate messages from the individual or brand they're impersonating.